-I do freelance work at Werk5, one of the top model making firms in Germany.
-I have been involved in many projects performing a wide range of tasks including design, CAD, production/manufacturing, assembly, finishing and installation.
+As a freelancer at Werk5, one of the top model making firms in Germany.
+I was involved in many projects performing a wide range of tasks including design, CAD, production/manufacturing, assembly, finishing and installation.

 Here you can see a selection of projects that I have worked on.

 Whitewashed western maple, rustic oak and blackened steel were the main materials used for the design of the coffee shop. at Union Wood Co. we built the entire interior of the shop including tables, chairs, shelves and bar.

 The Moja Stool was designed and built for Moja Coffee a client of Union Wood Company.
 I was a part of the team that designed and constructed these stools.
 They are constructed from whitewashed western maple, aluminum and steel.
 They feature tripod dowel legs with a unique diagonal support structure that is reflective of the Moja Coffee logo.

 At Union Wood Company I was responsible for designing and manufacturing all of the unique leather products.
 The products included dog collars, wallets, passport holders, key fobs and growler holders in collaboration with Postmark Brewery.